How To Uninstall Apps on Android TV – Even System Apps!

 Connect your Android TV to your PC via USB

 To do this, you’ll need a male-to-male USB cable.
-You can normally find these on Amazon for around $10 for a 15′ cable.
+You can typically find these on Amazon for around $10 for a 15′ cable.

 This 15 foot male-to-male USB cable is long enough to reach across your living room.
 It's perfect for plugging your Android TV box into your PC.
 Available in other lengths too.